PaulieB14/Meteroa-Substreams/README.md

 # Meteora Comprehensive Substreams Package

 The **Meteora Comprehensive Substreams Package** contains a set of modules that allow you to easily retrieve and analyze data from Meteora's key programs on the Solana blockchain, including Dynamic Vault, Farm, and Zap programs.
-This package includes foundational store integration for enhanced account owner resolution.
+This package includes foundational store integration for enhanced account owner resolution, smart filtering for significant events, and vault analytics for comprehensive protocol insights.

 The `substreams.toml` file defines all the different modules available, and also provides you with documentation about the usage of every module.

+## 🚀 **New Features in v1.1.1**

+### **Smart Event Filtering**
+- **Instruction Discriminators**: Automatically identifies Meteora operation types (deposit, withdraw, rebalance, stake, etc.)
+- **Significant Event Detection**: Only emits events that meet importance thresholds (e.g., >$10k transactions)
+- **Low Egress Optimization**: Reduces data transfer costs by filtering out routine transactions

+### **Vault Analytics**
+- **TVL Tracking**: Monitors total value locked in vaults
+- **Deposit/Withdrawal Analytics**: Tracks capital flows and net changes
+- **Rebalancing Events**: Identifies when vaults optimize asset allocation
+- **Vault Initialization**: Tracks new vault deployments

+### **User Behavior Analytics**
+- **Power User Detection**: Identifies users with multiple transactions
+- **Activity Patterns**: Tracks user engagement across Meteora programs
+- **Account Resolution**: Enhanced user identification through foundational stores

 # Using this module to speed up a substreams